kalisaNkevin/kalisaNkevin/README.md

 ### About Me :sunglasses:

-I got five + years of professional experience developing a wide range of tools and products.
+I got four + years of professional experience developing a wide range of tools and products.
 I have strong experience in JavaScript (TypeScript, Angular, Nextjs, nestsjs, node, Svelte, React, React-Native), C#(dotnet, Maui), UI/UX, and DevOps automation.

 "Talk is cheap, show me the code",so check the code / repos.
 Apart from writing good code, I am interested in new ideas and new ways of thinking; so don't hesitate to reach out to me for collaboration, or just a talk about tech and innovation: **kalisangabokevin@gmail.com**